Diptonil/chasse/README.md

 ## Development Log

-Currrent stable version is v1.1.0.
+Currrent stable version is v0.2.1.
-1. **Version 1.0.0**:
+1. **Version 0.1.0**:
     - Basic child HTML file parsing to get required components.
     - Parsing parent HTML file for extracting components.
     - Generation of resultant HTML files with the components.
-1. **Version 1.1.0**:
+1. **Version 0.2.0**:
     - Option `-l` to view additional application-level logs added.
     - CLI more responsive to error and success messages.
-    - Enrich terminologies and introduce extension changes.
+    - Introduce extension changes.
-1. **Version 1.1.1**:
+1. **Version 0.2.1**:
     - Linter support for development.
-    - Minor refactoring of code.
+    - Minor refactoring and standardization of code.
-    - Profiling and metrics.
+1. **Version 1.0.0**:
-1. **Version 1.2.0**:
+    - This is the official release (delivered via GitHub and official website).
-    - Introduce code conventions.
+    - Zero external dependencies, with Python version locked in at 3.10.
-    - Introduce official releases (delivered through the official website).
+    - Injection of data via variables in Chasse code.

 <p align="right">(<a href="#top">Top</a>)</p>